.JSON JavaScript Object Notation

 Parsing safety

 JSON has exactly one valid parse for any input.
-YAML has type coercion edge cases (e.g., 'NO' becomes boolean false, '1.0' becomes float) and whitespace sensitivity that causes subtle bugs.
+YAML has implicit type coercion edge cases where 'NO' becomes boolean false and '1.0' becomes a float.
+YAML's whitespace sensitivity causes subtle bugs that JSON's explicit delimiters avoid.

 JSON wins